automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 }
 ```

-That, in turn, is used by `fileWrapper(snapshot: Document, configuration _: WriteConfiguration)` to new wrapped document with the updated bytes, and serializes that to provide the final bytes to store on device.
+The snapshot, in turn, is used by `fileWrapper(snapshot: Document, configuration _: WriteConfiguration)` to create a new wrapped document with the updated bytes, and serializes the wrapped document to provide the final bytes to store on device.

 ```swift
 func fileWrapper(